cfiltnlp/siamese-cognate-detection/README.md

 ![Architecture Diagram](Siamese.png)

 Siamese Neural Networks tries to learn a common subspace, by tying the trainable parameters of the Network.It uses the same weights while working in tandem on two different input vectors to compute comparable output vectors.
 The output vectors are compared using similarity scores like cosine similarity, Manhattan or Euclidean distances.
 The above architecture is designed to detect True Cognates amongs various Indian language pairs.
-The paper can be found [here](http://dipteshkanojia.github.io/publication/cods-2020-cognate/) and [here](https://dl.acm.org/doi/10.1145/3371158.3371207).

 ## Usage